kaitaobenson/godot-coding-rules/README.md

 ## GENERAL CODING PRACICES

-- never set properties of a node directly from code, especially player / core objects.  (player.velocity = 100 from another script is never allowed.)
+- Never set properties of a node from a different node, especially player / core objects.  (player.velocity = 100 from another script is never allowed.)
+- Each node/scene should be able to run by itself without causing a runtime exception.
+- Use setters/getters instead of setting/getting a property directly